-The Language Centre of the University SLAM manages language proficiency test of French, Spanish German and Anglo-American (6 ECTS) required by Political Sciences (SPO), Social Sciences for Globalization (GLO)
+SLAM - University of Milan Language Centre manages 6 credit language proficiency tests of French, Spanish German and Anglo-American required by Political Sciences (SPO) and Social Sciences for Globalization (GLO) degree courses.

-Students who do not have a valid language certificate will have to take an online placement test in one of the languages they have chosen.
-French, Spanish and German tests can be taken in the first trimester, according to the calendar above.
+Students who do not have a valid language certificate will have to take a placement test in one of the languages they have chosen.
+French, Spanish and German tests can be taken in the first trimester, according to this calendar.

-Each student can take the test in the chosen language only once.
+Each student can take the test in the chosen language only once per academic year.

-Students who pass the test of the required level will receive the language assessment credits, according to their study plan.
 Those who fail the test will have to attend a 40-hour language course.
-The courses take place in the second and in the third trimester and the attendance is compulsory.
-At the end of the course, students have to take an end of course test up to 5 times.
-In order to be admitted to the end of course test, students have to attend at least 75% of the course.
-Those who do not attend the required number of in-person learning and exercises, will not be admitted to the end of course test but they can take the placement test again during the first semester of the following year.
+Courses take place in the second and in the third trimester and attendance is compulsory.
+At the end of the course, students have to take an end of course test which can be sat up to 5 times in order to pass it.
+In order to be admitted to the end of course test, students must have attended at least 75% of classes.
+Those who do not attend the required number of in-person classes will not be admitted to the end of course test, but they can take the placement test again during the first semester of the following year.

-Unlike the Placement test in English, which can be taken by first-year students, the language proficiency test in French, Spanish and German can be taken by students of every year.
+Unlike the compulsory Placement test in English, which must be taken by first-year students, the language proficiency tests in French, Spanish and German can be taken by students of every year.

-This test can be taken only by students of the second and third year.
-First-year students who attain C1 or C2 level at the Placement test can ask for automatic validation of and receive language assessment credits according to their study plan (6CFU) by contacting the Language Centre of the University SLAM through Infostudenti Service.
+This test can be taken only by second-year and third-year students.
+First-year students who attained the C1 or C2 level at the compulsory English language Placement test can ask for its automatic validation and receive the corresponding advanced language assessment credits by contacting SLAM through the Infostudenti Service.

-Only students who attained B2 level at the entry-level test or students who presented a B2 certificate can attend the advanced course of Anglo-American language.
+Students who attained B2 level at the placement test or students who submitted a B2 certificate are entitled to attend the course in advanced Anglo-American.

-Students with disabilities or with Specific Learning Disabilities (SLDs) must contact SLAM through Infostudenti Service in order to receive special arrangements and support for the exam (Disabilities: 50% extra time; SLDs: 30% extra time).
+Students with disabilities or with Specific Learning Disabilities (SLDs) must contact SLAM through the Infostudenti Service in order to receive special arrangements and support for the test (students with disabilities: 50% more extra time; students with SLDs: 30% more extra time).